-J-Link RTT Viewer is a Windows GUI application to use all features of RTT in one application.
+J-Link RTT Viewer is a GUI application available for Windows, MacOS and Linux.
+It enables you to use all features of RTT in one application.
 It supports:

 - Displaying terminal output of Channel 0.

 - Up to 16 virtual Terminals on Channel 0.

 - Sending text input to Channel 0.

 - Interpreting text control codes for colored text and controlling the Terminal.

 - Logging terminal data into a file.

 - Logging data on Channel 1.